 When your menopause symptoms become more than inconvenient, they interfere with the quality of your life.

 Grab a cup of tea and have a read of my natural remedies to help reduce menopause symptoms.
 It’s a bit of a chunky read so you may want to grab a pdf and have it delivered to your mailbox.
-If you don’t know where to start, why not subscribe to my newsletter where you can download a pdf copy of this and some trackers to help you with taking action.
-I have my ‘Starter for Ten’ for you to try first!
-Click here to download
+If you don’t know where to start, why not subscribe to my newsletter where you can download a pdf copy of this blog.

 One of the challenges of today’s society is being active whilst having a sedentary job.
 There are many tools to help us with this, I have a Fitbit which tracks my steps and I also have the ‘reminder to move’ prompt switched on.
 If I haven’t walked 250 steps in an hour it will buzz and remind me to get up.

 I personally find this useful; I know a lot of people will also find it stressful, but sitting for long periods isn’t good for our health.
 Moving every hour for two minutes is good for general health and getting the blood circulating is a wee energy booster that most of us need during the menopause.
 You can read my blog on how to be healthy when you spend time sitting here